 Pay attention to the tone of your follow-up emails and communicate your message clearly without sounding angry and desperate.
 The recipient could be busy or forgot about your email.
 Judging them with your follow-up emails would make it even worse.

-The last but also one of the most crucial steps of cold email outreach is tracking the open and conversion rates to monitor the results and make improvements if necessary.
+The last but also important step of cold email outreach is tracking the open and conversion rates to monitor the results and make improvements if necessary.
 If you don’t measure the results, you will not find out whether the cold email outreach campaign was successful or a total failure.

 You can get the most out of your email outreach if you perform A/B testing of your cold email outreach.

-A/B testing is the way you test two different versions of a cold email to discover which elements are more effective.
+A/B testing is the way you test two different campaigns l to discover which elements are more effective.
 The more you test, the better you’ll understand which element brings you more clicks, opens, and responses.

 How can you perform effective A/B testing?